SteveLauC/Notes/database/PostgreSQL/books/PostgreSQL_14_Internals-Egor_Rogov/1_Introduction.md

       > 先抓大头儿

-      > NOTE: extended attributes will be compressed, but only in this step, i.e.,
+      > NOTE: an extended attribute will be compressed, but only in this step, i.e.,
       > only if itself is bigger than `toast_tuple_target`.

       This loop exits either because: